pradeepksharma22/sentiment-based-product-recommendation-system/README.md

 ## Acknowledgements
-- This project was based on product-based recommendations in MLP and is done as a part of Deep Learning module for the Executive PG Programme in Machine Learning & AI - IIIT,Bangalore.
+- This project was based on product-based recommendations using NLP and is done as a part of a capstone project for the Executive PG Programme in Machine Learning & AI - IIIT,Bangalore.

 ## Contributors